-What Happens After You Harvest Compost
+From Kitchen Waste to Vegetables: What Happens After Harvest

 Compost harvested from a Marigold composter is not immediately ready for use.
 It needs a curing period of approximately two weeks.